Bill

 AI Summary

-This bill establishes strict guidelines for the use of restraints and seclusion in hospitals and medical facilities for minors and vulnerable adult patients.
-The legislation defines restraints as mechanical (devices that restrict movement), chemical (drugs used to control behavior), or physical (personal restrictions that limit movement), and seclusion as confining a patient alone in a room from which they cannot voluntarily leave.
-Hospitals can only use restraints or seclusion under very specific circumstances: when necessary to prevent injury to the patient or others, as part of a treatment plan, or to preserve the rights of others, and only after less intrusive interventions have failed or been deemed inappropriate.
-Critically, the bill prohibits any physical restraint that could threaten a patient's life, such as methods that might restrict breathing.
-The use of restraints or seclusion must be limited to the duration of the immediate danger, and chemical restraints are exempt only when prescribed by a licensed physician for standard medical treatment.
-This legislation aims to protect vulnerable patients by ensuring that restraints and seclusion are used only as a last resort and with utmost caution.
+This bill establishes strict guidelines for the use of restraints and seclusion on minors and vulnerable adult patients in hospitals and medical facilities.
+The bill defines three types of restraints: mechanical (devices that restrict movement), chemical (drugs used to control behavior), and physical (personal restrictions that immobilize movement).
+Hospitals can only use restraints or seclusion under very specific conditions: when necessary to prevent injury to the patient or others, as part of a treatment plan, or to preserve the rights of others.
+Moreover, restraints can only be used after less intrusive interventions have failed or been deemed inappropriate, and must be used for the shortest time possible while the immediate danger persists.
+The bill explicitly prohibits any physical restraint that could threaten a patient's life, including those that might restrict breathing.
+Additionally, the bill clarifies that standard medical treatments prescribed by licensed professionals are not considered chemical restraints.
+The goal of this legislation is to protect vulnerable patients from unnecessary or harmful restraining practices while still allowing medical professionals to intervene in genuine emergency situations.

 Committee Categories